conbojs/conbo/README.md

 Builds
 ------

-**conbo.js** (<20KB minified+gzipped): Includes everything you need to start building your next JavaScript application, including HttpService, RemoteHash and RemoteList classes for working with web services, and History and Router classes for browser integration.
+**conbine.js** (11KB minified+gzipped): Includes everything you need to add ConboJS features to yout next JavaScript application.

 Builds are created using Grunt, which requires Node.js; all required modules can be installed by running `npm install` from the command line in the project folder.